jSieber7/jSieber7.github.io/_posts/2018-4-14-Visualization-tools-for-presentations.md

 <a href="https://shiny.rstudio.com"><img src="https://i.imgur.com/gwvnTS8.png" title="Shiny" /></a>

-R-Shiny is where trade off between difficulty and freedom visualization design begins to become apparent.
-When RStudio designed this package, the central idea was to create interactive web-based dashboards without needing to learn web-base coding HTML, CSS, and JavaScript.
-In fact, most of the code in Shiny serves as a wrapper around these web-based langauges.
+R-Shiny is where trade off between difficulty and freedom in visualization design begins to become apparent.
+When RStudio designed this package, the central idea was to create interactive web-based dashboards for analysis all through R. Instead of creating new web functionailty in R, most of the code in Shiny serves as a wrapper around the web-based langauges html, css, and JavaScript.
 Additionaly, many of the R packages used in creating interactive visuals are merely wrappers around popular JavaScript D3 libraries.
 So, it makes sense that the capibility of Shiny can be greatly extended by using web-based languages.
-However, learn HTML , CSS, and JavaScript is not neccessary to get a great deal of mileage out of Shiny.
+However, knowledge of HTML, CSS, and JavaScript are not neccessary to get a great deal of mileage out of Shiny.

+## __Pros__

+### Strong Data Analysis Stack

+With all of the powerful and unique packages for R, data transformation and modeling are easily integrated into Shiny dashboards.
+Almost any machine learning model has methods to visualize metrics.
+Rather than exporting visualizations to another visual tool, R can filter, transform, model and visualize data on the fly within the dashboard.

+### Abundance of Visualization R Packages

+There are hundreds of packages in R that have a visualization component to them.
+If you are using a tool like Tableau or Power BI, if the developers did not explicitly program the visual tool themselves, you will have to use another tool.
+R packages contain the work of hundreds of different contributers and can feature some of the lastest in research.
+Many advanced visualizations have a leaf

 <a href="https://shiny.rstudio.com/gallery/genome-browser.html"><img src="https://i.imgur.com/e4vsPer.png" title="Mapping Genomes" /></a>

+## __Cons__

+### Learning Curve

+While R is a relatively simple language to operate in, it is still it's own programming language.
+Learning R and the framework for Shiny can take some time, even more if you wish to learn to build an visual geom mapper from scratch.

+### Limited comapred to JavaScript

+R-Shiny provides a relatively simple way to create web-apps to share visuals and analysis, however many of the greatest visual tools are contained within JavaScript.
+Many of the most advanced R web-visualizations are wrappers around JavaScript.
+There are many great visuals that JavaScript has in D3 that R does not have a package for.

+R visualization packages